spine/spine.site/app/views/docs/introduction.md

 Spine is a lightweight framework for building JavaScript web applications.
 Spine gives you a MVC structure and then gets out of your way, allowing you to concentrate on the fun stuff, building awesome web applications.

-Spine is opinionated in its approach to web application architecture and ...
-The library is written in CoffeeScript, and TODO
+Spine is opinionated in its approach to web application architecture and design.
+Spine's architecture compliments patterns such as de-coupled components and CommonJS modules, markedly helping with code quality and maintainability.

+The library is written in [CoffeeScript](http://jashkenas.github.com/coffee-script), but doesn't necessary require CoffeeScript to develop applications - you can use whichever language you're most familiar with.

 Spine is tiny, the library comes in at around 500 lines of CoffeeScript, that's about 2K minified & compressed.
+Being lightweight and simple is fundamental to Spine.

 ##Core values